Jump: Search:

-Yes and No. Microsoft Access 2010 comes in 32 and 64 bit versions.
-Only one of these versions can be installed on a machine.
-Both versions create and use MDB and ACCDB databases that can be used with either version (and earlier versions of Access).
+Yes.
+Microsoft Access/Office 2010, 2013 and 2016 comes in 32 and 64 bit versions.
+For each Access version, only one bitness version can be installed.
+Both bitness versions create and use MDB and ACCDB databases that can be used with either version.

-Total Access Admin 2010 can monitor databases created by Microsoft Access 2010 64-bit, and report the users that connect and disconnect from it.
-So if the database is placed on a shared drive, Total Access Admin 2010 can monitor it.
+Total Access Admin 2016 can monitor databases created by the 64-bit versions of Microsoft Access 2016, 2013 and 2010.
+It can also monitor and log the users that connect and disconnect from it.
+So if the database is placed on a shared drive, Total Access Admin 2016 can monitor it whether users are using the 32 or 64 bit version.

 Download the Trial Version to try Total Access Admin before you buy it.